Bullying in the church

 Footnotes

-2. Lynne Shallcross, “Grown-up Bullying,” Counseling Today, March 1, 2013. ↩︎
+2. Lynne Shallcross, “Grown-up Bullying,” Counseling Today, March 1, 2013.
+This article is apparently no longer online. ↩︎

 This Post Has 10 Comments

-1. Julia
+1. Rowena

 Thank you for your article.
 It touched me deeply as I have been experiencing a very subtle insidious type of bullying for years which has caused me a great deal of emotional distress.
 In my case, it happens even when I change churches.
 I have stopped going to church but continue to study the Bible on my own.
 I don’t understand why this is happening.
 I have tried confronting individuals in the past, which only led to denial or smirky faces.
 I need some specific advice as to what I can do.
 Is there anything I can do besides pray?